RobloxBadgeGuides/Roblox-Badge-Guides/README.md

-Currently in progress.
-README will most likely be the last thing to be done.
+Navigate to the wiki to see what this repo is for!